yuqiii-wang/KnowledgeNotes/languages/cpp/async/coroutine_practices.md

 ### `co_yield` To Pass Value

 There are issues for the above implementation, where coroutine frame is destroyed prior to generator destructor.
-In other words, if `generator.next();` might throw error if coroutine has already ended.
+In other words, `generator.next();` might throw error after coroutine has already ended.
 If retrieving value after the already destroyed coroutine frame, there is error.

 A primitive solution would be `final_suspend` doing some cleaning or generator destructor `~Generator()` handling some coroutine frame destruction.